The Good News (Mad Men): Plot

 Meanwhile, Joan Harris (Christina Hendricks) consults an OB/GYN about the possibility of getting pregnant, despite having had two prior abortions.
 He assures her there should be no problems but is puzzled by the timing, since her husband Greg (Samuel Page) will soon be shipped off to Vietnam.
 Back at the office, she asks Lane Pryce (Jared Harris) for time off in early January, since Greg is on duty over Christmas, but Lane brusquely refuses.
 Later, Joan is highly provoked to receive roses from Lane with a note saying: "Darling, I've been an ass.
 Kisses, Lane."
 He assures her the note was intended for his wife, to whom he'd also sent roses, and hypothesizes that his secretary must have mixed up the cards; upon learning of the error Joan promptly fires Lane's secretary.
 At home, Greg tells Joan to take the time off anyway; the two argue, and he storms out.
 Later they make up, and Joan accidentally cuts her finger.
-Initially reluctant to have him treat it, and snippy about his statement that treating it, for him, is like filing papers for her (she corrects him to point out she works at a higher level than that now), Joan is ultimately impressed by his positive bedside manner and competence when he stitches the cut.
+Despite her desire to be taken to the hospital, Greg pressures Joan into letting him stitch the wound, saying that for him, this is like filing papers for her (she corrects him to point out that she has people do that for her).

 Back in New York, on New Year's Day, Don encounters Lane in the office and takes him out for a movie and dinner.
 Lane confides that his wife has left him, that he is not sure if he should get "on that plane."
 Don counters Lane's comment by repeating the line from Episode 2, "Is that what you want or is that what people expect of you".
 Don persuades him to come along and meet a couple of call girls.
 After meeting the girls at a comedy club, Lane spends the night in Don's apartment with one of the girls.
 In the morning he thanks Don for the "welcome distraction" and leaves.
 Back at the office, the executive staff convenes for a meeting.
 Joan opens with the words: "Gentlemen, shall we begin 1965?"